Dynamic positioning: DP operator

-IDPOA membership is made up of certified DPO's who qualify for fellowship (fDPO), while Members (mDPO) are those with DP experience or who may already be working within the DP certification scheme.
+IDPOA membership comprises certified DPOs who qualify for fellowship (fDPO), while members (mDPO) are those with DP experience or who may already be working within the DP certification scheme.

 International Marine Contractors Association

 The International Marine Contractors Association was formed in April 1995 from the amalgamation of the Dynamic Positioning Vessel Owners Association, founded in 1990, and the International Association of Offshore Diving Contractors, founded in 1972.

-While it started with the collection and analysis of DP Incidents, since then it has produced publications on different subjects to improve standards for DP systems.
+While it started with the collection and analysis of DP Incidents, since then, it has produced publications on different subjects to improve standards for DP systems.
 It also works with IMO and other regulatory bodies.

 Marine Technology Society Dynamic Positioning Committee

-The Marine Technology Society Dynamic Positioning (DP) Committee's mission is to facilitate incident free DP operations through sharing of knowledge.
-This committee of dedicated volunteers delivers value to the DP community of vessel owners, operators, Marine Class Societies, engineers and regulators through an annual DP Conference, topical workshops and an extensive set of Guidance Documents covering DP Design Philosophy, DP Operations and Professional Development of DP Personnel.
-In addition, a growing set of unique documents called TECHOP's address specific topics of significant interest and impact.
-Conference papers are available for download by the public, providing the most comprehensive single source of DP industry technical papers available anywhere.
+The Marine Technology Society Dynamic Positioning (DP) Committee's mission is to facilitate incident-free DP operations.
+This committee of volunteers contributes to the DP community of vessel owners, operators, Marine Class Societies, engineers, and regulators through an annual DP Conference, topical workshops, and an extensive set of Guidance Documents covering DP Design Philosophy, DP Operations, and Professional Development of DP Personnel.
+In addition, a growing set of unique documents, collectively called TECHOP, addresses specific topics of significant interest and impact.
+Conference papers are available for public download, providing a source of DP industry technical papers.